vada-oxford/GatePlugin_My_Annotation_Merger/README.md

 #My Annotation Merger

-Gate Plug-in for merging annotations
+Gate Plug-in for merging annotations.

-This directory has been created by the GATE bootstrap wizard.
+Annotations can be merged by the type of an annotation, all or specific set of features.

-The following files and directories have been created:
+A structure of directories:
 ```
 My_Annotation_Merger/
   |